 - Beef liver believe it or not has more carbs, but the most valuable copper than the rest.
 You would think beef livers is the most accessible in all stores here in Perth, Western Australia.
 Nope.
 Had to go either dedicated deli (note: more expensive) or alternative major chains (more travelling cost / distance).

-- For those ultra paranoid on PUFAs, chicken livers seem to contain the most N6 of them all by about 100 more mg give or take.
+- For those paranoid on PUFA N6s, chicken livers seem to have the most N6, by about 100 more mg, give or take.

 - Lamb livers appears to have the most valuable selenium than the rest.
 I’d consider lamb as the most valuable and “even” of all concerns for most nutrient needs.